// SFF

 The Foundation shall be governed by three bodies:

 • The Board of Directors, with authority over strategy, budget, executive direction, and ratification of bylaws.
+Directors are elected by the membership, except as provided for the Founding Director in Section 5 of this Charter.

 • The Technical Steering Committee, with authority over the standards process, working group chartering, and cross-group dispute resolution.